Warsaw Voivodeship (1975–1998)

 The Warsaw Voivodeship, between 1975 and 1990 known as the Warsaw Capital Voivodeship, was a voivodeship (province) of the Polish People's Republic from 1975 to 1989, and the Third Republic of Poland from 1989 to 1998.
 Its capital was Warsaw, and it was located in the central Masovia.
-It was established on 1 June 1975, from the part of the Warsaw Voivodeship, and a city voivodeship of Warsaw, and existed until 31 December 1998, when it was incorporated into then-established Masovian Voivodeship.Ustawa z dnia 24 lipca 1998 r. o wprowadzeniu zasadniczego trójstopniowego podziału terytorialnego państwa (Dz.U. z 1998 r. nr 96, poz.
-603).
+It was established on 1 June 1975, from the part of the Warsaw Voivodeship, and a city voivodeship of Warsaw, and existed until 31 December 1998, when it was incorporated into then-established Masovian Voivodeship.

 History

 The Warsaw Capital Voivodeship was established on 1 June 1975, as part of the administrative reform, and was one of the voivodeships (provinces) of the Polish People's Republic.
 It was formed from the part of the territory of the Warsaw Voivodeship, and a city voivodeship of Warsaw, which became its capital.
 In 1975, it was inhabited by 2 154 700 people.

 On 9 December 1989, the Polish People's Republic was replaced by the Third Republic of Poland.
 In 1990, its name had been changed to Warsaw Voivodeship.
 In 1997, it had a population of 2 418 400, and an area of 3788 km².
 It existed until 31 December 1998, when it was incorporated into then-established Masovian Voivodeship.